 - Defiance behavior

-These symptoms are constant and lasts for at least 6 months.
-Most of the behavior is usually directed toward an authority figure such as teachers, principal, coach and parents.
+These symptoms are constant and last for at least 6 months.
+Most of the behavior is usually directed toward an authority figure such as teachers, principals, coaches, and parents.
 However, ODD is less severe than conduct disorder.

 Symptoms associated with ODD include: